-Connect to Azure from Github Actions
+Connect to and authenticate with Azure from Github Actions

-Connect to Azure from Github Actions
+Connect to and authenticate with Azure from Github Actions

 Introduction